-Good governance practices include sound management structures, employee relations.

-structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

+Asset allocation describes the share of investments in specific assets.
 Taxonomy-aligned activities are expressed as a share of:

-turnover reflecting

-the share of revenue

-from green activities

-of investee

-companies

-capital expenditure

-(CapEx) showing the

-green investments

-made by investee

-companies, e.g. for a

-transition to a green

-economy.

-operational
+turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-expenditure
+operational expenditure

-(OpEx) reflecting